YuvalShaul/Terraform/exercises/exe-05/README.md

  }
  ```

-2. Replace the provider block content with the following.
+2. 2.
+Add another provider block, below the current provider block.
+Fill the new provider block with this content:
 (Note the `alias` argument–this is necessary when you have duplicate providers.)

  ```hcl